Duosmium/duosmium-ruby/README.md

 ## Duosmium Scoring System

 Homepage is a work in progress (aka has not yet been started on).
-Will be used to advertise the features of the Unosmium Scoring System and provide instructions on how to use it.
+Will be used to advertise the features of the Duosmium Scoring System and provide instructions on how to use it.

 ## Duosmium Results